eujhwang/KG-Compression/README.md

 -- For `torch-scatter`, `${CUDA}` should be replaced by either `cu101` `cu102` `cu110` or `cu111` depending on your PyTorch installation.
 For more information check [here](https://github.com/rusty1s/pytorch_scatter).

--- A docker environment could be downloaded from `wenhaoyu97/divgen:5.0`

-**We summarize some common environment installation problems and solutions [here](logits/EnvIssues.pdf)**.

 ## Preprocess the data